 Welcome to The Zen Nomad

-Hello everyone, my name’s Daniel.
-I’m the author and publisher at The Zen Nomad and you can view my bio here.
+Hello, my name’s Daniel.
+I’m the author and publisher here at The Zen Nomad.
+You can read more about my personal journey here.

-Please read on to discover more about the story, purpose and future of The Zen Nomad.
+Please read on to discover more about the journey, purpose and direction of The Zen Nomad.

 If you have any questions or queries, please get in touch with me here.